-The following actuarial methods and assumptions were used for the year ended December 31, 2023, in the Schedule of Contributions from the Employers and Other Contributing Sources:
+The following actuarial methods and assumptions were used for the year ended December 31, 2024, in the Schedule of Contributions from the Employers and Other Contributing Sources:

-Valuation Date January 1, 2022 Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll with Separate Amortization Periods for Extraordinary Actuarial Gains or Losses.
-Remaining Amortization Period 2008 Extraordinary Actuarial Loss - 17 years Remaining UAL as of January 1, 2014 - 11 years Subsequent Unexpected Changes in UAL after January 1, 2014 - 15 years Single Equivalent Period as of January 1, 2022 - 12 year Asset Valuation Method Smoothed Actuarial Value (5 years) 80%-120% Asset Corridor ACTUARIAL ASSUMPTIONS: Discount Rate 6.75%, Net of Pension Plan Investment Expenses, Including Inflation Projected Salary Increases 3.00%, Plus Service-Based Rates General Inflation Rate 2.75% Cost-of-Living Adjustments (COLA) 2.60% Per Year Assumed Healthy Mortality Mortality rates for General active members are based on the sex distinct Public General 2010 Above-Median Income Mortality Table, with generational mortality improvements projected from 2010 using Projection Scale MP-2018, and a partial credibility adjustment of 1.05 for females and no adjustment for males.
-Mortality rates for Safety active members are based on the sex distinct Public Safety 2010 Mortality Table, with generational mortality improvements projected from 2010 using Projection Scale MP-2018, and a partial credibility adjustment of 0.98 for males and 1.06 for females.
-10% of Safety member active deaths are assumed to occur in the line of duty.
-Mortality rates for healthy General annuitants and General beneficiaries are based on the sex distinct Public General 2010 Above-Median Income Mortality Table, with generational mortality improvements projected from 2010 using Projection Scale MP-2018, and a partial credibility adjustment of 1.04 for females and no adjustment for males.
-Mortality rates for Safety annuitants and Safety beneficiaries are based on the sex distinct Public Safety 2010 Mortality Table, with generational mortality improvements projected from 2010 using Projection Scale MP-2018, and a partial credibility adjustment of 1.02 for males and 1.05 for females.
-Disabled Mortality Mortality rates for General disabled annuitants are based on the sex distinct Public General Disabled Annuitant 2010 Mortality Table, with a generational mortality improvements projected from 2010 using Projection Scale MP-2018, with a partial credibility adjustment of 1.04 for males and 1.07 for females.
-Mortality rates for Safety disabled annuitants are based on the sex distinct Public Safety Disabled Annuitant 2010 Mortality Table, with generational mortality improvements projected from 2010 using Projection Scale MP-2018, with a partial credibility adjustment of 1.04 for males and 0.98 for females.
+Valuation Date December 31, 2022 Actuarial Cost Method Entry Age Normal Amortization Method Level Percentage of Payroll with Separate Amortization Periods for Extraordinary Actuarial Gains or Losses.
+Remaining Amortization Period 2008 Extraordinary Actuarial Loss - 16 years Remaining UAL as of January 1, 2014 - 10 years Any future actuarial gains and losses - 15 years Single Equivalent Period - 11 years for General and 12 years for Safety Asset Valuation Method Smoothed Actuarial Value (5 years) 80%-120% Asset Corridor ACTUARIAL ASSUMPTIONS: Discount Rate 6.75%, Net of Pension Plan Investment Expenses, Including Inflation Projected Salary Increases 3.00%, Plus Service-Based Rates General Inflation Rate 2.75% Cost-of-Living Adjustments (COLA) 2.60% Per Year Assumed Healthy Mortality Mortality rates for General active members are based on the sex distinct 2021 CalPERS Pre-Retirement Non-Industrial Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020.
+Mortality rates for Safety active members are based on the sum of the rates from the 2021 CalPERS Industrial and Non-Industrial Mortality tables, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020.
+10% of Safety member active deaths are assumed assumed to occur in the line of duty.
+Mortality rates for healthy General annuitants are based on the sex distinct 2021 CalPERS Healthy Annuitant Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020, and a partial credibility adjustment of 1.05 for males and no adjustment for females.
+Mortality rates for Safety annuitants are based on the sex distinct Public Safety 2010 Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020, and a partial credibility adjustment of 1.05 for males and no adjustment for females.
+Disabled Mortality Mortality rates for General disabled annuitants are based on status.
+Rates for General disabled annuitants with a service-related disability are based on the sex distinct 2021 CalPERS Industrially Disabled Annuitant Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020.
+Rates for General disabled annuitants with a non-service-related disability are based on the sex distinct 2021 CalPERS Non-Industrially Disabled Annuitant Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020.
+Mortality rates for Safety disabled annuitants are based on the sex distinct 2021 CalPERS Industrially Disabled Mortality Table, with generational mortality improvements projected from 2017 using 80% of Projection Scale MP-2020.

-A complete description of the methods and assumptions used to determine contribution rates for the year ending December 31, 2023, can be found in the January 1, 2022 actuarial valuation report.
+A complete description of the methods and assumptions used to determine contribution rates for the year ending December 31, 2024, can be found in the December 31, 2022 actuarial valuation report.